igorwojda/android-showcase/README.md

 ## Architecture

+Feature related code is placed inside one of feature modules.
+This approach provide better [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) in the codebase and allows for feature to be developed in isolation, independently from other features.

 ### Module dependencies

 This is simplified diagram of dependencies between gradle modules.
-Notice that due usage of Android `dynamic-feature` module dependencies are reversed (feature modules are depending on `app` module, not other way around).
+Note that due usage of Android `dynamic-feature` module dependencies are reversed (feature modules are depending on `app` module, not other way around).

 ![module_dependencies](https://github.com/igorwojda/android-showcase/blob/master/misc/image/module_dependencies.png?raw=true)

 ### Feature structure

-Feature related code is placed in separate modules to provide better separation of concerns in the codebase.
-This allows for feature to be developed in isolation, independently from other features.
-Each feature module contains own set of the Clean Architecture layers (`Presentation`/`Domain`/`Data`):
+Each feature module contains own set of the `Clean Architecture` layers:

 ![feature_structure](https://github.com/igorwojda/android-showcase/blob/master/misc/image/module_dependencies_layers.png?raw=true)

-Single feature module contains dedicated set of components in each of Clean Architecture layers and some additional non-layer related elements:
+Each layer has distinct set of responsibilities:
+- `Presentation layer` - responsible presenting data to a screen and handling user interactions. `ViewModel`, retries data in background using `Coroutines` (executes `UseCases`), process data and pass it to a view (usually `Fragment`) using `LiveData`.
+- `Domain layer` - contains domain models (entities) and `UseCases` (business logic). `UseCases` usually retrieves or pass data to `Repository`, often applying some additional transformations (eg. filtering).
+- `Data layer` - encapsulates the source of the data (eg. network, memory cache, local database...) and serves as unified access point to the data.

 ![feature_structure](https://github.com/igorwojda/android-showcase/blob/master/misc/image/feature_structure.png?raw=true)

 ### Data flow

 Let's take a look what exactly happens under the surface when user interacts with `album list screen`:

 ![app_data_flow](https://github.com/igorwojda/android-showcase/blob/master/misc/image/app_data_flow.png?raw=true)

 ## Ci pipeline